s15n/par-lang/README.md

 Cannot end this process without handling `child`.
 ```

-**Channels cannot be dropped.** A channel may only be closed in coordination by both of its sides.
-With a type system
+**Channels must not be dropped.** A channel may only be closed in coordination by both of its sides.
+With a type
-in place, all of this will be checked at compile-time.
+system in place, all of this will be checked at compile-time.
 Right now, failing to coordinate here only results in
 runtime errors.